VighneshHemnani/Intro-to-C-Exercises/README.md

 ## Project description

-As a part of my introduction to the programming language **C**, I coded nine basic problems that deal with a combination of linked lists, string manipulation, Hash tables, BSTs and more all in C. There are in total nine tasks and below are brief descriptions of each task (if you choose to look into more detail of the input and output, see the original .pdf, which you can find it [here](task.pdf).
+As a part of my introduction to the programming language **C**, I coded nine basic problems that deal with a combination of linked lists, string manipulation, Hash tables, BSTs and more.
+In total, there are nine tasks and below are brief descriptions of each task (if you choose to look into more detail of the input and output, see the original .pdf, which you can find it [here](task.pdf).
 Note that each task is named "first", "second" etc.

 ## Nine tasks: